 Those new, slow-to-heal marks on your skin could be more than just your average scrape.
-Dr. Kesari cautions against new skin lesions going unchecked; while irregular moles or spots are often signs of melanoma or basal cell or squamous cell carcinomas, persistent rashes can also be a sign of lymphoma or leukemia, as well.
+Dr. Kesari notes that irregular moles or spots are often signs of melanoma or basal cell or squamous cell carcinomas, while persistent rashes can also be a sign of lymphoma or leukemia.

 Our personalities may change with some frequency throughout our lives, but if that change comes out of nowhere, it’s time to check in with your doctor, says Dr. Kesari.
 Sudden personality changes can be a symptom of a brain tumor—and even if they’re not, they’re well worth investigating before your sudden irritability or anger has you pushing friends away.

-A headache that no OTC medication can soothe?
-It could be the sign of something serious.
-According to Dr. Kesari, a headache is one of the telltale symptoms of a brain tumor, so if there’s no helping that pounding head, it’s time to speak to a medical professional about your symptoms.
+A headache that no OTC medication can soothe could be a symptom of cancer.
+According to Dr. Kesari, this pain is one of the telltale symptoms of a brain tumor—so if there’s no helping that pounding head, it’s time to speak to a medical professional stat.

 Weakness on one side of the body

-Sudden weakness on one side of the body is often associated with a stroke, but don’t let this symptom slide just because your doctor has ruled out a cerebrovascular accident.
+Sudden weakness on one side of the body is often associated with a stroke.
+However, don’t let this symptom slide just because your doctor has ruled out a cerebrovascular accident.
 Dr. Kesari reports that brain tumors can cause many of the same symptoms as strokes, including weakness relegated to one side of the body.

 Numbness in the extremities

 A little numbness after coming in from the cold?
 No big deal.
-Feeling numb in your extremities with no explanation?
-It’s time to speak to a doctor.
+Feeling numb in your extremities with no explanation, however, warrants a trip to the doctor.
 According to Dr. Kesari, brain tumors can often cause numbness in the extremities, as can tumors of the pancreas, colon, and any metastases that cause nerve damage.

-If you feel like you’re speaking with a sudden drawl after a few too many drinks, you’re not alone.
-However, if you’re noticing that you’re speaking strangely with no immediately apparent cause, it’s worth checking in with a doctor.
+If you’re noticing that you’re speaking strangely with no immediate apparent cause, it’s worth checking in with a doctor.
 Brain tumors—as well as cancers of the jaw, tongue, and throat—can all change your voice virtually overnight.

 A testicular mass

-Though razor bumps, infection, or cysts can all make your testicles feel different than they normally do, discovering a sudden lump merits a doctor’s visit, according to Dr. Jacoub.
-Testicular cancer—the most common cancer among adult men under 35—often first becomes evident due to a testicular mass, and since time is of the essence when it comes to treatment, it’s essential to get it checked out ASAP.
+Discovering a sudden lump on your testicle merits a doctor’s visit, according to Dr. Jacoub.
+Testicular cancer—the most common cancer among adult men under 35—often first becomes evident due to a testicular mass—and since time is of the essence when it comes to treatment, it’s essential to get it checked out ASAP.

-Though some people seem to have a genetic predisposition to bloody noses, if you find yourself suddenly desperate to stem the near-constant flow of blood from your nose, it’s worthwhile to speak to a doctor.
+If you find that your nose is suddenly spewing blood with no discernible cause, it’s worthwhile to speak to a doctor.
 “Nosebleeds or bruising can be seen with low blood counts, as well as bone marrow disorders and leukemia,” says Dr. Jacoub.

 Swollen lymph nodes

-Though virtually any illness or infection can cause swollen lymph nodes, if your lymph nodes are swollen, but painless, it’s important to see a doctor.
+Virtually any illness or infection can cause swollen lymph nodes—including cancer.
 “Swollen lymph nodes that are not tender can be explained by an infection, but they do need to be checked out if they don’t resolve,” says Dr. Jacoub.

-A low-grade fever can actually be a good sign, letting you know your body is working properly to fight off infection.
+A low-grade fever can actually be a good sign, as it lets you know your body is working properly to fight off infection.
 However, if that fever doesn’t go away, it’s important you see your doctor.
-As your body works to fight off invading cancer cells, you may see a spike in your temperature, but no resolution through traditional antifebrile medications.
+In some cases, this could be a sign that your body is fighting off invading cancer cells.